2025-ilaria/project-/rdf-triples.md

 ➡️ Therefore, we decided to use `arco:hasReprentative`as predicate.

-We used the following information:
+We asked ChatGPT to generate this triple using the following information:

 > **Subject:**  Teatro Massimo di Palermo, IRI <http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo>.
 > **Predicate:** `arco:hasRepresentative`